BitcoinDesign/Guide/guide/payments/send.md

 </div>

-Since users cannot control how an address or invoice is presented to them, wallets should be highly flexible in terms of input options and interoperability.
+Since users cannot control how a payment request is presented to them, wallets should be highly flexible in terms of input options and [interoperability]({{ '/guide/designing-products/wallet-interoperability/' | relative_url }}).
+If your wallet does not support a particular payment request, users should be presented with a human readable [error]({{ '/guide/payments/send/#errors' | relative_url }}).

 Payment information can be shared in many formats and over diverse communication channels.
 Each has its own advantages and limitations.
 More details on the [payment request formats]({{ '/guide/payments/send/payment-request-formats/' | relative_url }}) page.